-This series of Solution Brief Papers will set a framework for the future of edge data center (EDC) development and industry standards.
+Low-latency communication at the edge requires rethinking how and where data centers are built and managed.
+This series of Solution Brief Papers will set a framework for the future of edge data center development and industry standards.

 The global market for edge data centers is projected to triple over the next five years with 50% of enterprise-generated data expected to be created and processed outside of traditional centralized data centers.

 Edge data center standards and certification programs will be critical to ensuring cost-effective and reliable high-speed, low-latency data processing through localized computing, storage and analytics that support next-generation 5G and smart building/smart city IoT and IIoT technologies such as:

 - Artificial intelligence (AI) and machine-to-machine (M2M) communication